Station access and parking

 Special Event Permits

-If you need to drive, book Special Event Permit Parking on match days.
-Fans and commuters alike can purchase permits for reserved, all-day parking at select stations, including Angle Lake, Federal Way Downtown, South Bellevue, Shoreline South/148th, and Northgate (Park and Ride A).
+If you need to drive on match days, book a Special Event Permit for parking reserved until scheduled kick-off.
+Fans and commuters alike can purchase permits for select stations, including Angle Lake, Federal Way Downtown, South Bellevue, Shoreline South/148th, and Northgate (Park and Ride A).

 Parking Options